Jenny Chapman: Early life and career

 Chapman was born in September 1973 in Surrey but moved at a young age to Darlington, where she attended Hummersknott School and Queen Elizabeth Sixth Form College.
-She completed a BSc in psychology at Brunel University in 1996, and later took an MA in archaeology at Durham University in 2004.
+She completed a Bachelor of Science in psychology at Brunel University in 1996, and later took an MA in archaeology at Durham University in 2004.
 She had work placements attached to prison psychology departments whilst studying for her undergraduate degree.

-Career
+Political career

 Councillor

 Chapman worked as constituency office manager for Darlington Labour MP Alan Milburn.
 After a career break to have children, she returned to politics at Darlington Borough Council when she was elected as borough councillor for the Cockerton West ward in 2007.

 House of Commons

 In November 2009, Chapman was shortlisted as one of four candidates to succeed Milburn as Labour's parliamentary candidate for Darlington on an open shortlist, i.e. not an all-women shortlist.
 She was selected to stand for parliament by the local constituency party the following month.
 She was elected Darlington MP in the 2010 general election with a majority of 3,388.
 As a result of her election victory, she decided to stand down as a councillor.

 In 2011, Chapman was appointed as Shadow Minister for Prisons.
 She had previously written policy recommendations on the subject of incarceration, including a recommendation that prison officers should receive training to help them rehabilitate inmates.
 She became Shadow Minister for Childcare and Early Years in January 2016, but resigned in June of the same year among dozens of Labour frontbench colleagues.
 Chapman campaigned to remain in the European Union in the 2016 EU membership referendum.

 She supported Owen Smith in the failed attempt to replace Jeremy Corbyn in the subsequent leadership election held in 2016.
 She later rejoined the Opposition frontbench as Shadow Minister for Exiting the European Union.

 Chapman was one of the many Labour MPs to be defeated at the 2019 general election, losing her seat to Conservative Peter Gibson following 27 years of Labour holding the constituency.

 During her time as an MP, she served as a vice-chair of Progress.

 After losing her seat, she became chair of Keir Starmer's successful campaign in the 2020 Labour Party leadership election and later accepted the role of political secretary to Starmer in his role as Leader of the Labour Party.